aggr3550r/Project-Cloner/README.md

 # Project-Cloner
-A python script that helps developers at Kippa create new versions of any codebase automatically
+A small Python script that helps developers at Kippa create new versions of any codebase automatically

 ## Usage